FoxOkami/SnakeEscape/replit.md

 - `npm run db:push`: Apply database schema changes

 ## Recent Changes
 - July 26, 2025.
+Added highlighting glow effects for player and teleporter sender pads when in dark quadrants on Level 5 - ensures they remain visible despite 90% darkness overlay, player glows blue/green and teleporters glow cyan
+- July 26, 2025.
 Added second darkness overlay system for Level 5 - dark quadrants now have 90% darkness overlay applied on top of all game objects to make everything harder to see, enhancing photophobic snake challenge
 - July 26, 2025.
 Fixed snake rendering order - snakes now appear on top of teleportation pads in Level 5 for proper visual layering
 - July 24, 2025.
 Fixed Level 5 door logic to only require the key - door no longer depends on switch states, only on player having collected the key